Annuity payout options — and how to choose

 The basic types of annuities are “immediate” and “deferred.”
 The difference has to do with when you start getting your payout.

-Immediate income annuities can start making regular payments almost immediately - within one year of your initial investment, which is typically made with a single lump-sum premium payment.
-So they can be a good fit for people who have already built up a retirement nest egg, and are at the point where they want to start generating income from their savings.
+Immediate income annuities can start making regular payments almost immediately — within one year of your initial investment, which is typically made with a single lump-sum premium payment.
+(These are often called an SPIA, or single premium immediate annuity, because they are typically purchased with a single premium, or one lump sum, for the purpose of providing immediate income.)
+This type of annuity is a good fit for people who have already built up a retirement nest egg, and are at the point where they want to start generating income from their savings.

 Annuities can also be categorized by how your funds grow until they’re paid out to you.
 So, an annuity can also be “fixed,” “variable,” or “indexed”:

-Variable annuities offer access to a range of market-based investments such as stocks, bonds, mutual funds and money markets.
-Variable annuities have the potential to generate better returns and more income than fixed annuities – but importantly, there are no guarantees and you contract value could decline due to poor market performance.
+Variable annuities offer access to a range of market-based investment funds such as stocks, bonds, and money markets.
+Variable annuities have the potential to generate better returns and more income than fixed annuities — but importantly, there are no guarantees and your contract value could decline due to poor market performance.
 There is a risk that if your selected investments don’t perform well, a variable annuity may return less income than a fixed annuity.
-It’s also important to note that variable annuities tend to have higher fees, commissions and surrender charges than fixed annuities.
+That’s why people should consider their risk tolerance and investment objectives when choosing this type of annuity.
+It’s also important to note that variable annuities tend to have higher fees, commissions, and surrender charges than fixed annuities.

 Indexed annuities (also called fixed index annuities) are a sort of “hybrid” of fixed and variable annuities.
 They offer a guaranteed “floor” or minimum rate of interest like a fixed annuity, but are also tied to a market index — which gives them the potential for additional returns.
 The drawbacks?
 There’s generally a cap on how much you can earn in a given year; for example, your chosen index could go up by 15%, but if your cap is 12% that’s all you’ll earn.
 Also, indexed products tend to have higher fees, commissions, and surrender charges than fixed annuities, so make sure you’re aware of all the potential costs before investing.